mkarthick271/oid_fasterrcnn/README.md

  The image labels and bounding boxes and other information about the images are given as .csv files.
 To analyze the huge amount of information given in the .csv files for this dataset, I have used PostgreSQL to which the .csv files are loaded to tables.
 Now, the dataset can be analyzed by quering with SQL statements, like to know the number of images per object class, the images which contains the largest number of bounding boxes and images which contain the largest number of unique object class labels etc.

  Once the data is loaded to the tables in PostgreSQL, I have randomly sampled 250 images per object class and used these images to train the Faster R-CNN network.
 It took around 3 days to fully train the model for 20 epochs for 112,000 images on 2 nVidia V100 GPUS with a batch size of 8(4 images on each GPU) on Google cloud platform.
 Next I validated the model on 41,620 validation set of OID and got an **mAP of 39%** which is the baseline for this model.
 No image augmentations were used and plain Faster R-CNN network was used.
-This is a work in progress, and by using image augemntations and by using more latest networks the mAP is expected to improve.
+This is a work in progress, and by using image augmentations and by using more latest networks the mAP is expected to improve.

 ## Installation/Data Preparation(Please follow the below steps exactly in same sequence to train the network successfully)
-1. clone the code to your home directory git clone https://github.com/mkarthick271/oid_fasterrcnn.git
+1. clone the code to your home directory - git clone https://github.com/mkarthick271/oid_fasterrcnn.git
 2. Install PostgreSQL and set the password of user postgres to cts-0000